 - Scoones, I., Stirling, A., Abrol, D., Atela, J., Charli-Joseph, L. Eakin, H., Ely, A., Olsson, P., Pereira, L., Priya, R., van Zwanenberg, P. & Yang, L. (2020).
 ‘Transformations to sustainability: combining structural, systemic and enabling approaches.’
 Current Opinion in Environmental Sustainability 42: 65-75. https://doi.org/10.1016/j.cosust.2019.12.004

 - Ruizpalacios B, Charli-Joseph L, Eakin H, Siqueiros-García JM, Manuel-Navarrete D, Shelton R. 2019 .
 El Laboratorio de Transformación en el Sistema Socio-Ecológico de Xochimilco, Ciudad de México: Narrativa del proceso y guía metodológica.
 Ciudad de México, México: LANCIS-IE, UNAM.
-[English version: The Transformation Laboratory of the social-ecological system of Xochimilco, Mexico City: Description of the process and methodological guide]
+[English translation: The Transformation Laboratory of the social-ecological system of Xochimilco, Mexico City: Description of the process and methodological guide]

 Bioleft research-action project (Latin America Hub)